 - Terrain and Geography.
 Even in the best weather, not all bike commutes take place on flat, well-maintained roads or paths.
 Depending on where you live, your fastest route to work may take you on rugged dirt tracks, poorly maintained bike paths, through blind intersections, and up or down steep, curving hills that require special care.
 All increase your risk of accident and injury.
 Before you get into the commuting groove, evaluate your route for such hazards.
 Even if it takes you a little out of the way, it may be worthwhile to plan a route that avoids as many of them as possible.
 Google Maps is a great planning tool.
 It shows optimal biking routes and, in certain locations, even displays the total elevation throughout your route.

 - Health.
 Biking is generally seen as a good thing for your health, but not always.
-If you have an old, dormant sports injury, the repetitive motions associated with cycling could re-aggravate it.
+If you have an old, dormant sports injury, the repetitive motions associated with cycling could reaggravate it.
 Knees are particularly vulnerable.
-The cardiovascular system is a major concern, as well – if you have a heart condition, biking could be downright dangerous.
-If you have any concerns, consult your doctor before beginning a regular commute.
+The cardiovascular system is a major concern, as well.
+If you have a heart condition, biking could be downright dangerous.
+If you have any concerns, consult your doctor before beginning a regular bike commute.

 Biking isn’t just for kids anymore.
 For growing numbers of American workers, it’s a viable alternative to driving to work or taking public transit.